tylerjonesio/redis-stunnel/README.md

 To test the `stunnel` setup, run the following NodeJS script.
 It should print out `[]` (an empty list) if it is a clean Redis server, but would otherwise print out all the keys on the server.

+Before being able to run this script, `ioredis` needs to be installed with `npm`.

 ```js
 var fs = require('fs')
 var Redis = require('ioredis')